Funerals, forms and music

-Committal of the coffin is normally screened from view by the closing of curtains or alternatively there are wooden gates which when closed only partially obscure the coffin from view.
-If desired it is not necessary for either of these things to happen with the coffin remaining in full view throughout the entire proceedings.
+At committal the coffin is normally screened from view by the closing of curtains.
+If desired it is not necessary for this to happen with the coffin remaining in full view throughout the entire proceedings.
 Whatever your wishes in this respect it is important that they are made known in advance of the service.

 After the service relatives may wish to witness the coffin being committed into the cremator.
 For practical reasons only a few people are able to attend, and it is essential that the Superintendent is advised in advance of this request so that the necessary arrangements can be made.

 The Superintendent welcomes members of the public to inspect the premises without arrangement, although for mutual convenience the making of an appointment by telephoning in advance is recommended.

 The Cremation is carried out in accordance with the Guiding Principles of Cremation issued by the Institute of Cemetery and Crematorium Management

 Dispersal of Ashes in the Garden of Remembrance

 Cremation ashes can be dispersed in the woodland areas of the Garden of Remembrance.
 When instructions have been received for disposal of the ashes in this way, a period of fourteen days is allowed to elapse before the dispersal is carried out in case relatives change their minds because once the ashes have been scattered they cannot be retrieved.
 A change of instructions form can be obtained by viewing the form below.